djoleary5/Kickstart_my_chart/README.md

 ## Steps Taken

-Used conditional formatting to fill each cell in the `state` column with a different color, depending on whether the associated campaign was successful, failed, or canceled, or is currently live.
+* Used conditional formatting to fill each cell in the `state` column with a different color, depending on whether the associated campaign was successful, failed, or canceled, or is currently live.

+* Created a new column O called `Percent Funded` that uses a formula {=(Ex/Dx)} to uncover how much money a campaign made towards its initial goal as a percentage and used conditional formatting to fill each cell in the `Percent Funded` column using a three-color scale.
+The scale starts at 0 with red, transitioning to green at 100, and blue at 200.